BuildWithChance/buildwithchance/README.md

 🎯 What I’m Working On:

-📊 People Analytics Projects (In Progress):
+📊 People Analytics Projects:

 - Employee Retention Analysis

-- Diversity and Inclusion Metrics
+- Diversity and Inclusion Metrics - In Progress

-- Workforce Planning Dashboards
+- Workforce Planning Dashboards - In Progress

 💻 Mainframe Projects: